 What is the legal basis of the UVV?

-The UVVs are based on §§14-16 of the Seventh Social Code (SGB VII), which forms the basis for statutory accident insurance in Germany.
-SGB VII sets out general obligations for employers and insured persons, and the UVVs specify these obligations for specific sectors or activities.
+The UVV are based on Sections 14-16 of the Seventh German Social Code (SGB VII), which forms the basis for statutory accident insurance in Germany.
+SGB VII lays down general obligations for employers and insured persons, and the UVV specify these obligations for specific sectors or activities.

 The accident prevention regulations are also very important in the vehicle fleet.
-This is because vehicles such as trucks, commercial vehicles, forklifts or even the classic company car are part of the workplace and are used in accordance with § 2 para.
-1 of the Ordinance on Industrial Safety and Health (BetrSichV) as work equipment considered.
+This is because vehicles such as trucks, commercial vehicles, forklifts or even the classic company car are part of the workplace and are subject to the § 2 para.
+1 of the Ordinance on Industrial Safety and Health (BetrSichV) a work equipment.
 As with the operation of heavy machinery or electronic devices, drivers must be trained in the safe handling of company vehicles in order to avoid accidents and associated injuries or damage.

 The driver instruction according to UVV must